dex1n/ArgCat/README.md

 argcat.parse()
 ```

 That's it!
 When `argcat.parse()` is called, ArgCat will start to process the input arguments like what `ArgumentParser.parse_args()` does.
-It will send the corresponding arguments it received and parsed into the handler functions you define in your codes.
-The handler function/method needs to be decorated by the `@ArgCat.handler` decorator with the parser's name it's for.
+It will send the corresponding arguments it received and parsed and passed into the handlers you **defined** in your codes.

+Here are two steps you need to define the handlers that ArgCat can know and use:

+1. The handler (function/method) must be decorated by the `@ArgCat.handler` decorator with the parser's name it's for.
 See an example below:

 ```python
 #!/usr/bin/python